sous-chefs/mysql/documentation/resource_mysql_config.md

 end
 ```

-## Parameters
+## Properties

 - `config_name` - The base name of the configuration file to be rendered into the conf.d directory on disk.
 Defaults to the resource name.
 - `cookbook` - The name of the cookbook to look for the template source.
-Defaults to nil
+Defaults to `nil`.
 - `group` - System group for file ownership.
-Defaults to 'mysql'.
+Defaults to `mysql`.
 - `instance` - Name of the `mysql_service` instance the config is meant for.
-Defaults to 'default'.
+Defaults to `default`.
 - `owner` - System user for file ownership.
-Defaults to 'mysql'.
+Defaults to `mysql`.
 - `source` - Template in cookbook to be rendered.
 - `variables` - Variables to be passed to the underlying `template` resource.
-- `version` - Version of the `mysql_service` instance the config is meant for.
-Used to calculate path.
-Only necessary when using packages with unique configuration paths, such as RHEL Software Collections or OmniOS.
-Defaults to 'nil'
+- `version` - MySQL version string.
+Defaults to the platform default.

 ## Actions